Pyrrho: Philosophy

 'The things themselves are equally indifferent, and unstable, and indeterminate, and therefore neither our senses nor our opinions are either true or false.
-For this reason then we must not trust them, but be without opinions, and without bias, and without wavering, saying of every single thing that it no more is than is not, or both is and is not, or neither is nor is not.
+For this reason then we must not trust them, but be without opinions, and without bias, and without wavering, saying of every single thing that it no more is than is not, or both is and is not, or neither is nor is not.'

 It is uncertain whether Pyrrhonism was a small but continuous movement in antiquity or whether it died out and was revived.
 Regardless, several centuries after Pyrrho lived, Aenesidemus led a revival of the philosophy.
 Pyrrhonism was one of the two major schools of philosophical skepticism that emerged during the Hellenistic period, the other being Academic skepticism.
-Pyrrhonism flourished among members of the Empiric school of medicine, where it was seen as the philosophic foundation to their approach to medicine, which was opposed to the approach of the Dogmatic school of medicine.
-Pyrrhonism fell into obscurity in the post-Hellenistic period.

 Pyrrhonists view their philosophy as a way of life, and view Pyrrho as a model for this way of life.
 Their main goal is to attain ataraxia through achieving a state of epoché (i.e., suspension of judgment) about beliefs.
 One method Pyrrhonists use to suspend judgment is to gather arguments on both sides of the disputed issue, continuing to gather arguments such that the arguments have the property of isostheneia (equal strength).
 This leads the Pyrrhonist to the conclusion that there is an unresolvable disagreement on the topic, and so the appropriate reaction is to suspend judgement.
 Eventually the Pyrrhonist develops epoché as a habitual response to all matters of dispute, which results in ataraxia.